ProteinsWebTeam/pfam-docs/docs/faq.rst

   * The fact that a sequence significantly matches two profile HMMs in the same region of the sequence
   * A method called SCOOP, that looks for common matches in search results that may indicate a relationship

-All of this information is used by one of our curators to make a decision about where families are related and we strive to find information in the literature that support the relationship, e.g. common function.
+All of this information is used by the Pfam curators to make a decision about where families are related and we strive to find information in the literature that support the relationship, e.g. common function.

 What is Pfam-N?